Many Faces of Mental Health

 “I believe mental health is just as important as physical health and that psychological distress affects the entire body.

-Today, I encourage anyone who is struggling or going through a difficult time to open their heart, speak up, and seek help without fear or shame because the first step is the beginning of real hope."
+Today, I encourage anyone who is struggling or going through a difficult time to open their heart, speak up, and seek help without fear or shame, because the first step is the beginning of real hope."

 Jordan